pirxpilot/connect-cachify-static/Readme.md

   the usual suspects are included `.js`, `.css`, `.png`, `.jpg`, and `.gif`
 - `control_headers` - if truthy, the middleware will strip `ETag` and `Last-Modified` headers from the response
+- `format` - function that creates cachified version of the URL - allowed values are `'path'`, `'name'`, or the function that takes `path` and `hash` and creates cachified version of the file URL

 ## API